space-concordia-robotics/robotics-prototype/robot/demos/RosArduinoBlinkLed/README.md

 - `. test/bin/activate`
 - `pip install pyyaml`
 - `pip install rospkg`
+- `pip install click`

-Now you should be good to run the python publisher script, which will toggle the LED every 4 seconds:
+Now you should be good to run the python publisher script, which will toggle the LED when the you press 't', and exit the program on 'q':

 - `./blinkLED.py`